 After the check is done, the plugin suggests a set of actions for the user to improve the state of the cluster or application(s).
 Users can either execute the action or dismiss it.
-If the action is approved, a plugin will interact with the Kubernetes API or using other means to modify the cluster state.
-This can involve removing a node, rescheduling applications to another node, or changing Pod configuration.
+If the action is approved, a plugin will interact with the Kubernetes API to modify the cluster state.
+This may involve removing a node, rescheduling applications to another node, or changing Pod configuration.

 Each plugin is an autonomous application that can be integrated with different external environments.
 For example, in the near future, Analyze will allow plugin integrations with:

-Let’s get the feel of how Analyze and its plugins work by looking into its UI.
-Let’s get started!
+Now, let’s get the feel of how Analyze and its plugins work by looking into its UI.